JustOdrep/PesateProject/README.md

  * **English:** Delete recipe.
 * Removes a recipe from the database.
 * Shows a red flash to indicate which recipe was deleted.
+* Provides a simple way to manage the recipe database and remove any unwanted recipes.

 ### Precios
 * **English:** Prices